 Monkey Shines: “One of Romero’s wilder rides”

-One of the issues I have always had with 1970s and 80s horror is George A. Romero.
+One of the issues I have always had with the 70s and 80s horror is George A. Romero.
 Not his movies as I love more of them than I don’t, more the way the industry dealt with him.
 First and foremost he was a satirist who wanted to tell stories using the language of grizzlier styles of cinema, he wanted to be more than ‘the godfather of the dead’, unfortunately, the success of those movies made financiers less interested in backing his work that didn’t include the shambling undead.
 Despite that struggle, he still managed to make Creepshow, the Crazies, and Martin, movies that include some of his best work.
 Also in that mix is Monkey Shines, out now from Eureka.

 Made in 1988 when he was operating under his own fully independent studio, Monkey Shines sees Romero adapt Michael Stewart’s novel of the same name.
 In which, Athlete Allan (Jason Beghe) is hit by a truck in a road accident, the damage from which causes him to become a quadriplegic.
 Luckily, there’s a local project which sees capuchin monkeys trained to be helping hands ran by Kate McNeil (Melanie) and she has a Capuchin, called Ella, donated by a friend of Allan’s, Geoffrey (John Pankow), who has been implanting human brain matter into simians to see what effect it has.
 This is a thriller whose core concept questions what happens when human’s play god with the animal kingdom, so naturally, things go awry spectacularly with Allan and Ella being somehow mentally connected and bad things happening as a consequence of their ‘link’.